The 10 Best Pixel Games on Switch

 While some of these stories can be fairly predictable, certain stories, in particular, will leave you with your jaw hanging open.

 The gameplay here features traditional turn-based combat, as seen in almost all other JRPGs.
-Inspired by titles such as the Romancing Saga series, games like Octopath Traveler and Bravely Default seek to breathe fresh life into this older genre.
+Inspired by titles such as the Romancing Saga series, Octopath Traveler and Bravely Default seek to breathe fresh life into this older genre.

 If you love tactical turn-based combat, magic systems, and fantasy aesthetics, Octopath Traveler does not disappoint.